SeyitcanOz/solarvis-case-study/README.md

 Meshes are assigned to different layer masks to control which cameras can see them:
 - Transform gizmos visible only in plan and perspective views
 - Section gizmos visible only in section view
-- Guide lines configurable per viewport
+- Guide lines configurable in perspective view

 **Rendering Groups**